-This is seriously the BEST Banana Bread with Pecans!
+This is seriously the BEST Banana Nut Bread with Pecans!
 It’s moist and tender, with pecans inside and on the top.
-It’s the perfect use for those overripe bananas.

-I’ve tried a number of banana bread recipes over the years, and I hadn’t found a favorite.
+I’ve tried a number of banana bread recipes over the years, and I haven’t found a favorite.
 Until now!

-This Banana Bread with Pecans recipe is truly the best out there.
+This Banana Nut Bread with Pecans recipe is truly the best out there.

 The secret?
 An extra stick of butter.
 It’s true—butter makes everything better.